 Swing traders are essentially looking to ‘Buy the Dips’ in an uptrend and ‘Sell the rallies’ in a downtrend.

 As the USD/ZAR is an exotic currency pair, the spread (difference between the bid and offer) will be wider than that of more liquid currency pairs, such as that of the majors (major currencies crossed with the USD).

 The slightly wider spread creates a higher cost barrier for shorter-term strategies (i.e. day trading/scalping) than one would find in trading for scalping the majors.
-However, the larger swings in price movements of the exotic currency pair, creates broader movements and trends which are more conducive to a swing trading approach.
+However, the larger swings in price movements of the exotic currency pair create broader movements and trends which are more conducive to a swing trading approach.

-Creating a swing trading strategy for USD/ZAR using technical indicators
+Creating a swing trading strategy for the USD/ZAR using technical indicators

-There are several technical indicators which can help you with identifying USD/ZAR trend, such as:
+There are several technical indicators which can help you with identifying the USD/ZAR trend, such as: